chaoss/website/CHAOSScon/2019EU/desc.md

 * Jesus M. Gonzalez-Barahona, Rey Juan Carlos University / Bitergia
 * Daniel Izquierdo, Bitergia
 * Kevin Lumbard, University of Nebraska at Omaha

-## Call for Proposals
-We hope you will join us this year.
-Please fill out this [form](https://goo.gl/forms/1pn0ou7YPsyeOCeq2) to submit a presentation for consideration.